Explore the city with two sides

 Hop around the diverse offshore islands

 Numerous clusters of islands lie off the coast of Croatia, just a short boat trip away from Dubrovnik.
 Hvar is considered one of the most stunning and belongs to a group called the Dalmatian Islands.
 It offers an elegant Venetian era town, as well as a palm-lined, seafront promenade clustered with luxury yachts.
-It's also a delightful hiking area with a rugged landscape of purple lavender fields and hillside vineyards.
+It's also a delightful hiking area with a rugged landscape of purple lavender fields and hillside vineyards, perfect for romantic strolls or family days out.

 The picturesque island of Brac is famous for Zlatni Rat – a beach on a spit of land jutting into the sea.
 Located on the island's south coast, it's one Croatia's most photographed beaches.
 It's also where windsurfers like to head, and the line-up of other sporting opportunities also includes scuba diving, sea kayaking, parasailing, water skiing, jet skiing, wakeboarding and pedalos.